Authentication#

 In production, generate the JWT on your server using your platform's JWT library:Never hardcode the secret key in client-side code or version control.
 Store it as an environment variable on your server.Obtaining your company JWT#

 Your company JWT is generated by Mozarto and is available in the back office:Admin Center - API CredentialsCopy the Token value from that page and use it as the Authorization: Bearer value on all Cashier API requests.The token has a long expiry and does not need to be refreshed regularly.
-If credentials are compromised, regenerate them from the same page - this invalidates all previously issued tokens for your company.Example request#
+If credentials are compromised, request new credentials from or contact the Mozarto support team - reissuing credentials invalidates all previously issued tokens for your company.Example request#

 Store both tokens as environment variables to avoid pasting them into every request.
 Add the following variables in your HTTP client (Apidog: Environments - Edit, Postman: Environments - Add):| Variable | Value | Used in |